GaryNanTie/2025/README.md

 For an effect, 'Parsimonious Neural Network Abduction' introduces a parsimonious learnable selection mechanism to choose the simplest most plausible explanation of an observation.

+'Attention Fibration Abduction' shows that a certain neural network fibration embodies both attention and abduction.